Protecting human health

 While much of this work is under way, strong collaborative partnerships will be required between governments, industry and communities to fully implement these initiatives and identify further opportunities for managing the health impacts of pollution.

-¹Department of Environment and Natural Resources; Department for Water; Environment Protection Authority.
+¹Department of Environment, Water and Natural Resources; Environment Protection Authority.